peteroupc/peteroupc.github.io/colorgen.md

 <sup id=Note3>(3)</sup> J. Novak, in "[What every coder should know about gamma](http://blog.johnnovak.net/2016/09/21/what-every-coder-should-know-about-gamma/)", uses the terms _physically linear_ and _perceptually linear_ to refer to what are called _linearized_ and _nonlinearized_ RGB color spaces, respectively, in this document.

 <sup id=Note4>(4)</sup> For nonlinearized sRGB 8/8/8 colors this is effectively equivalent to `BT709(LinearFromsRGB3(From888(color)))`.
-Note that the guidelines use a different version of `LinearFromsRGB`, with 0.03928 (the value used in the sRGB proposal) rather than 0.04045, but this difference doesn't affect the result for such 8/8/8 colors.  `RelLum(color)` is equivalent to [`Luminance(color)`](#Luminance_Grayscale) whenever conformance to the guidelines is not important.
+Note that the guidelines use a different version of `LinearFromsRGB`, with 0.03928 (the value used in the sRGB proposal) rather than 0.04045, but this difference doesn't affect the result for such 8/8/8 colors.  `RelLum(color)` is equivalent to [`Luminance(color)`](#Relative_Luminance_Grayscale) whenever conformance to the guidelines is not important.
 The guidelines use "relative luminance" rather than "luminance" because "[Web content does not emit light itself](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html)".
-(In fact, luminance, as used in this document, is ultimately relative to a reference white point, such as that used by the sRGB color space, rather than being expressed in absolute units such as candelas per square meter.)
+(In fact, relative luminance, as used in this document, is ultimately relative to a reference white point, rather than being expressed in absolute units such as candelas per square meter.)

 <sup id=Note5>(5)</sup> A very rough approximation of an RGB color (`color`) to a CMYK color involves generating `k = Min(1.0 - color[0], 1.0 - color[1], 1.0 - color[2])`, then generating `[0, 0, 0, 1]` if `k` is 1, or `[((1.0 - color[0]) - k) / (1 - k), ((1.0 - color[2]) - k) / (1 - k), ((1.0 - color[2]) - k) / (1 - k), k]` otherwise.
 A very rough approximation of a CMYK color (`color`) to an RGB color involves generating `[(1 - color[0]) * ik, (1 - color[1]) * ik, (1 - color[2]) * ik]`, where `ik = 1 - color[3]`.